DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### What is a Decentralized Exchange?

-- [ ]  A peer-exchange-peer marketplace for crypto traders without any intermediary intervention
+- [ ]  A peer-exchange-peer marketplace for crypto traders without any third-party intervention
-- [x]  A peer-to-peer marketplace for crypto traders without any intermediary intervention
+- [x]  A peer-to-peer marketplace for crypto traders without any third-party intervention
-- [ ]  A peer-exchange-peer marketplace for crypto traders with intermediary interventions
+- [ ]  A peer-exchange-peer marketplace for crypto traders with third-party interventions
-- [ ]  A peer-to-peer marketplace for crypto traders with some intermediary intervention
+- [ ]  A peer-to-peer marketplace for crypto traders with some third-party intervention

 Hint: Buyer-Seller